⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)28.24Measures the current share price relative to trailing twelve-month earnings per share, indicating how much investors are willing to pay for each dollar of past earnings.
+P/E Ratio (TTM)25.01Measures the price investors are willing to pay for each dollar of past earnings, reflecting market expectations for future growth or stability.

-Price/Sales (TTM)2.28Indicates how much investors are paying for each dollar of trailing twelve-month revenue, useful for valuing companies without consistent earnings.
+Price/Sales (TTM)2.18Shows how much investors are paying for each dollar of revenue, useful for valuing companies with inconsistent earnings or in early growth stages.

-Price/Book (MRQ)10.85Measures how much investors are willing to pay for each dollar of book value, indicating premium valuation relative to net assets based on the most recent quarter.
+Price/Book (MRQ)10.05Measures how much investors are willing to pay for each dollar of book value (assets minus liabilities), indicating premium valuation relative to net assets.

-Operating Margin0.17Represents the percentage of revenue remaining after paying for operating expenses, highlighting the company's operational efficiency over the trailing twelve months.
+Operating Margin14.07Represents the percentage of revenue left after paying for operating expenses, highlighting the company's core business profitability.

 Peer Comparison